-The LEAP project investigates the hypothesis that dust clouds are an important source of charge separation and discharge processes in very low mass, extrasolar objects like M-dwarfs, Brown-Dwarfs, and planets.
+The LEAP project investigates clouds as an important source of charge separation and discharge processes in very low mass, extrasolar objects like M-dwarfs, Brown-Dwarfs, and planets.

-The aim is to model charging, dust formation and sedimentation in dusty media to understand how the atmospheric ionisation mechanisms change at the border from stars to planets in the M-dwarf–Brown-Dwarf transition region where radio emission starst to exceed X-ray emission, and to investigate the physics and the occurrence of intra-cloud lightning outside our solar system.
+The aim is to model charging, cloud particle formation and sedimentation in atmospheric media to understand how the atmospheric ionisation mechanisms change at the border from stars to planets in the M-dwarf–Brown-Dwarf transition region where radio emission starts to exceed X-ray emission, and to investigate the physics and the occurrence of intra-cloud lightning outside our solar system.
 Lightning is suggested to have triggered the occurrence of life on Earth by the Miller-Urey experiment.